Saturday, August 20th, 2022, 1030-1930

 The route took advantage of a wonderful multi-use path (probably an old railway) leading along the shore, down to the papermill, then out into the countryside south of town.
 Being a lovely Saturday, tons of people were out walking, running, and biking.
 It was great to see all the smiling faces.
 I went past many horse stables, some with signs warning not to feed the horses…yep, that would be directed at me.

 I got to the Four Corners junction just before 3 pm and there were Quetzal and Wolverine.
-I told them about Dan being on his way to give a ride and Quetzal jumped onboard with the idea.
-I already knew Wolverine was a no so I didn’t say anything more about it.
-In a flash, Dan was there and we were whisked away down the highway for 6 miles of the route.
+I told them Dan was on his way to offer a ride and Quetzal jumped onboard with the idea.
+But I already knew Wolverine was a no, so I didn’t say anything more about it.
+Dan arrived and we continued on down the highway.
 Looking out the window, I watched the shoulder become non-existent as the turns became tighter and tighter.
 Nope, I didn’t regret getting a ride through this stretch at all.
-My total was now 12 miles of road skipped but I think I still had miles in the bank from some of the longer alternates I’d done.
+My total was now 11 miles of road skipped but I think I still had miles in the bank from some of the longer alternates I’d done.
 I’d add all my daily totals at the end for the most accurate count.
-For instance, today’s milage didn’t include the 6 in the car…I do my best to record my actual miles walked, not just going by the route mile markers.
+Of course, today’s mileage didn’t include the 6 in the car…I do my best to record my actual miles walked, not just going by the route mile markers.

-Dan dropped us off near a cafe.
+Dan dropped us off near a cafe at Discovery Bay.
 For all my hard work riding in a car down the road, I ordered a blackberry milkshake.
 The rest of the afternoon was spent navigating a series of forest roads, some abandoned and very overgrown, to connect one blue alt to another.
 This was to avoid walking more miles on HWY 101.
-One of the first turn offs seemed like it was into a property owners front yard… fortunately the couple were very hiker friendly and supportive of the PNT (hence the easement).
+One of the first turn offs seemed like it was into a property owner’s front yard… fortunately the couple were very hiker friendly and supportive of the PNT (hence the easement).
 Greg and Heather were sitting on their porch and Greg came out to talk.
-They maintain a PNT hiker cabin just up the lane, which was very cute.
-But it was too early to stop, plus I wanted to be in my tent this night.
+They maintain a PNT hiker cabin just up their lane, which was very cute.
+But it was too early to stop, plus I wanted to be in my tent, after a long break from it.

-I missed the turn from the road onto a very old and scant road that was overgrown with nettles.
+I missed the turn from their driveway onto a very old and scant road that was overgrown with nettles.
 Once again I went slow, whacking at them with my poles.
+The notes suggested rain pants, which I didn’t have.
 I did get stung on my legs but not too bad and the stings seemed to go away pretty quickly.
 My little twig legs are good at sliding past the vegetation while deploying evasive maneuvers.
-The notes suggested rain pants, which I don’t have.
 More forest roads followed, some wide and well traveled, others grassy and obscure.
-I turned left on a major one with the name Snow Creek, following it for about 3 miles.
+I turned left on a major one, Snow Creek, following it for about 3 miles.
 This wasn’t depicted as an alternate but there were notes about it in the app.
 It connected to another blue alt that avoided a bushwhack on the red line.
 Even though I had a very late start (around noon), I’d made it to my goal for the day (much to do with the car ride).
 I scrambled down through some more nettles to collect water from a stream, then found a tiny tent space halfway in the trees and just off the road.
 I hate roadside camps (after almost being intentionally run-over by rednecks in Arizona) but didn’t have much of a choice.
-Three cars and a motorcycle had passed me on the Snow creek road but the blue alt seemed pretty quiet.
+Three cars and a motorcycle had passed by on Snow Creek rd but the blue alt seemed pretty quiet.
 It was a Saturday night but I felt pretty confident it would be chill.
 You just never know what kind of shenanigans drunk drivers will be up to at night, though.
-A bared owl called as I drifted off to sleep.
-It wasn’t the most exciting day but got me one day closer to my goal.
+A barred owl called as I drifted off to sleep.
+It wasn’t the most exciting day of hiking but got me one day closer to my goal.